isaaclhk/Projects/Python projects/Covid19 ICU Prediction.md

 ```
 ![bar_plot](https://user-images.githubusercontent.com/71438259/215242222-911acb5e-4763-4964-a62f-c79b5b75d0fe.png)

 The above output is a SHAP bar plot.
 This plot illustrates the mean absolute shapley values for each feature, which indicates the magnitute of the feature's impact on the model's prediction.
+When using xgboost with the logistic objective function, these shap values are log-odds.
 In this plot, the top 7 features are sorted and displayed in descending order.

 ![summary_plot](https://user-images.githubusercontent.com/71438259/215242147-18c55637-6166-4ae3-b0a8-3506dd9df068.png)